shikokuchuo/nanonext/README.md

 #### Linux / Mac / Solaris

 Installation from source requires ‘cmake’.

-A pre-release version of ‘libnng’ 1.6.0 (722bf46) is downloaded and built automatically during package installation.
+A pre-release version of ‘libnng’ 1.6.0 (722bf46) and the latest release of ‘libmbedtls’ (v3.2.1) are downloaded and built automatically during package installation.

-Setting `Sys.setenv(NANONEXT_SYS=1)` will cause installation to attempt use of a system ‘libnng’ installed in `/usr/local` instead.
-This allows use of a custom build of ‘libnng’ (722bf46 or newer).
+Setting `Sys.setenv(NANONEXT_SYS=1)` will cause installation to attempt use of a system ‘libnng’ and ‘libmbedtls’ installed in `/usr/local` instead.
+This allows use of custom builds of ‘libnng’ (722bf46 or newer) and ‘libmbedtls’ (v3 or newer).

-System ‘libnng’ installations are not used by default as versions currently in system repositories are not new enough to support this version of nanonext.
+System libraries are not used by default as versions currently in system repositories are not new enough to support this version of nanonext.

 #### Windows

-Pre-built ‘libnng’ 1.6.0 (722bf46) libraries are downloaded automatically during the package installation process.
+Pre-built ‘libnng’ 1.6.0 (722bf46) and ‘libmbedtls’ (v3.2.1) libraries
+are downloaded automatically during the package installation process.

-#### TLS Support

-If a system installation of Mbed TLS ‘libmbedtls’ is detected in the standard filesystem locations, NNG will link against this and be built with TLS support.

-The environment variable `Sys.setenv(NANONEXT_TLS=1)` may also be set prior to installation to enable TLS support if ‘libmbedtls’ is installed in a non-standard location.

-TLS support allows connection to secure ‘https’ and ‘wss’ sites, use of `sha256()` and enhances authentication in `messenger()`.

 ### Links